 Go to System > Cloud Credentials and click ADD.
 Name the Credential and select Google Drive as the Provider.
 Click LOGIN TO PROVIDER and log in with the appropriate Google user account.

-Google will request permission to access all the Google Drive files for the FreeNAS device.
+Google requests permission to access all the Google Drive files for the FreeNAS device.

-Allow access and the appropriate access key will generate in the FreeNAS access token.
+Allow access.
+The appropriate access key generates in the FreeNAS access token.
 You may assign a Team ID if necessary.

-Click VERIFY CREDENTIAL and wait for it to verify.
+Click VERIFY CREDENTIAL and wait for it to verify, then click SUBMIT

-Go to Tasks > Cloud Sync Tasks and set the backup time frame, frequency, and folders – both the cloud-based folder and TrueNAS dataset.
+Go to Tasks > Cloud Sync Tasks and set the backup time frame, frequency, and folders (cloud-based folder and TrueNAS dataset).
 Set whether the synchronization should sync all changes, copy new files, or move files.
-Files are removed from the cloud source or TrueNAS source depending on if the task is set to push or pull.
 Add a description for the task and select the cloud credentials.
 Choose the appropriate cloud folder target and TrueNAS storage location.